Scoldingatom205/Customer-Churn/README.md

-# 📶 Customer Churn - Business Intelligence Project -- Brief Description
+# 📶 Customer Churn - Business Intelligence Project
+# Introduction
 What is customer churn? -- When a customer decides to discontinue their relationship with a business/product.
 Customer churn is costly for any business.
 In fact, it is far more expensive to "buy" a new customer than retain one.
 Therefore, it is important for a company to retain customers due to their long-term customer value and intervene with customers on the brink of churning.
 Using a telecommunications company customer data, where each row is 1000 unique customers